Skip to content

 Full example: Rust, multimodal.

-The quantize subcommand converts an unquantized model to UQFF:
+The quantize subcommand converts a supported model source to UQFF:

 Terminal window